 NAHAC believes that PTO should be used for rest, relaxation, and recreation.
 For that reason, employees (including exempt employees and hourly employees) who are using PTO are expected to refrain from doing any work during their PTO.
 This includes refraining from reviewing or responding to emails and voicemail messages.
-If employees perform any work during their PTO, they are required to report this to their supervisor immediately to ensure the accuracy of time cards and paystubs.
-For exempt employees who perform work during their PTO, the exempt employee will be paid their full salary for the day, and a partial-day deduction will be made from the employee's accrued PTO bank.
+Employees may not perform work while on PTO without the advanced approval of their supervisor.
+If employees perform any work during their PTO, they are required to report this to their supervisor immediately to ensure the accuracy of timecards/sheets and paystubs.
+For exempt employees who perform work during their PTO, the exempt employee will be paid their full salary for the day.
+Separate and apart from the salary to be paid to the exempt employee, a deduction may also be made from the employee's accrued PTO bank as follows: if the exempt employee works 4.00 hours or less while on PTO, then 4.00 hours will be deducted from the employee's PTO bank.
+If the exempt employee, while on PTO, works more than 4.00 hours in a day, then no deduction will be taken from the employee's PTO bank.
 Non-exempt employees who perform work during PTO will be paid for the full amount of time actually worked, and their PTO balance will be deducted for the remainder of the PTO day.
-Non-exempt employees who have accrued, unused PTO available, and who arrive late or leave early from work, may also elect to apply PTO time to the time missed from work.